-- Checking out the Headgear at Paris Hatters: Even if you're not in the market for a Stetson, you should at least wander over to this San Antonio institution that has sold hats to everyone from Pope John Paul II and Queen Elizabeth to lesser lights such as TV's Jimmy Smits.
+- Checking Out the Headgear at Paris Hatters: Even if you’re not in the market for a Stetson, wander over to this San Antonio institution that has sold hats to everyone from Queen Elizabeth to Pope John Paul II (“We ‘hatted’ a saint,” said one of the owners).
 See how big your head is compared to those of the stars.

-- Shopping for Handmade Boots at Lucchese: For the adult male Texan of a certain class, and especially for the San Antonian, getting fitted for Lucchese (pronounced Loo-kaiz-ee) boots is a sign that one has made it in the world.
-A symbol of Texas roots and should be worn both with suits and jeans.
+- Shopping for Handmade Boots at Lucchese: For many adult male Texans, getting fitted for Lucchese (pronounced Loo-kaiz-ee) boots is a sign that one has made it in the world.
+A symbol of Texas roots, they’re worn both with suits and jeans.
 The boots are also a fashion statement for sassy Texas women, who love the pointy sh*t-kicking toes.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.